 A good idea is to start with the main features and fixtures—for example, walkways, patios, and a few spotlights—and see how it looks.
 It’s usually easier (and less costly) to make additions rather than subtractions, especially once you have your main pieces in place.

 3. Choosing the Wrong Fixtures

 Lighting may seem like a straightforward venture, but the truth is that there is a vast assortment of fixture types, each with a different purpose.
 Some lighting is intentionally dim or small and meant to provide a soft glow, while others are very bright.
-Some types are meant to be directed downward; others pointed up.
+Some types are meant to be directed downward; others are pointed up.

 Chances are if you’re seeking a specific effect with your lighting, there is a fixture designed to deliver it.
 Take the time to understand the fixture types and how they will work with your plan so you can choose your lights accordingly.

 LED technology has come a long way in recent decades and failing to choose this option is likely to bring some regret in the long run.
 Many homeowners mistakenly avoid LEDs because the cost of the bulbs is a bit higher upfront.
 A major landscape lighting project can have a long list of necessary bulbs, so cutting costs here can seem like the right move.

 However, the long-term energy savings from LEDs far outweigh the upfront costs.
 Plus, modern LED lights and lighting kits can often be connected to smart home devices for additional features.

 Speaking of smart home devices, skipping automation options is another common mistake.
 While it’s probably not a big deal to flip the switch to turn on a porch light, it’s another thing altogether to manage a full landscape of lighting.